webentlib/practices/README.md

 makes all subclasses of `django.db.models.fields.Field` accept `group` attribute:
 `count = models.IntegerField(group='COUNTERS')`

-# Protect admin from brute-force
+# Protect staff users from brute-force

 The idea is to add a counter for failed attempts and drive it with custom admin auth form.